tylerwight/discord_reply_bot/README.md

-# sixty_nice_bot
+# discord_reply_bot
-Just replies "Nice." in chat any time it sees '69'
+Just replies with a string of your choice any time it sees a specific message

 ## How to use: